 Initially, citiizens were resistant to cooperating with the government.
 Some citizens requested very high and irrational financial compensation while others wanted to stay where they had been living for 20 years or more.

 The Governor communicated frequently with all citizens about the importance of maintaining the reservoir area.
 At the same time, he also gained participation from the private sector to donate attractive furniture for the new housing complexes and public areas.
 Eventually, the effected citizens were willing to move to the new housing complexes and the project became an inspiration for other projects in the city.

 The City' of Jakarta's 2030 vision to have a safe, convenient and sustainable city is supported by integrated water resource management strategies.
 The project rejuvenates the living environment where:

 - people are relocated to subsidized apartments,

 - water quality is improved through the development of off-site wastewater treatment facilities,

 - storage capacity is improved through dredging,

-- reservoir bank is transformed into landscaped parks and open space promoting residents interactions.
+- reservoir banks are transformed into landscaped parks and open space encouraging social inclusion.

-Overall, the project shows how the city should handle other reservoir revitalization projects.
+Overall, the project shows how the city could handle other reservoir revitalization projects.

-The model of the project is not only limited to urban flood control or water management program but can be applied in other sectors.
-It is also possible to expand the implementation of this concept not only within Jakarta area but also to the Greater Jakarta.
+The model of the project is not limited to urban flood control or water management but can be applied in other sectors.
+It is also possible to expand the implementation of this concept not only within the city of Jakarta area but also to the Greater Jakarta area.

 - Jakarta, Indonesia: The Pluit Reservoir Revitalization Project, Guangzhou Award for Urban Innovation, http://cms.guangzhouaward.org/template/view/id/2205/type/content/template_id/87.html (accessed 30 June 2016)